 Another popular option is a baby toothbrush with bristles made of silicone.
 Silicone bristles are gentler on the gums than vegetable-derived bristles, though some people feel they don’t clean the teeth as thoroughly.

 Safety is an important consideration with any product you buy for your baby.
-Most baby toothbrushes are designed with safety in mind, but you can never be too careful, so think about the size and shape of the brush, since the ultimate goal is for the child to be able to hold the toothbrush independently.
+Most baby toothbrushes are designed with safety in mind, but you can never be too careful, so think about the size, shape, and durability of the brush since the ultimate goal is for the child to be able to hold and use the toothbrush themselves.

 Keeping your baby’s toothbrush free from germs and bacteria is made easier by a protective brush cover.
 Many baby toothbrushes come with a cover that slides over the bristles of the brush.
 This makes storing your baby toothbrush on the counter or in a drawer easier because you don’t have to worry about it collecting dust or germs from other items in the vicinity.